Click this link to DOWNLOAD the article in full! D4290

 At the outbreak of the Great War the British Royal Navy Submarine Service was rather looked down upon by regular sailors in surface ships.
 The first Royal Navy submarine had only been taken into service in 1901.
 The designs of the boats had been slowly developed before the war, but they were limited in endurance and capability.
 It required particularly resilient individuals to sail these underdeveloped and unproven machines on the high seas, plunging below the cold waters of the North Sea or the Atlantic, or even under the warmer but no less dangerous waters of the Mediterranean.

-The premises of Brook & Sons at 87 George Street were taken over in the 1950s by Hamilton & Inches, who are still in business at the same address today, Warrant Holders to Her Majesty the Queen and Scotland's leading jewellery and luxury goods store.
+The premises of Brook & Sons at 87 George Street, the "spiritual home" of the Submarine watch, were taken over in the 1950s by Hamilton & Inches, who are still in business at the same address today, Warrant Holders to Her Majesty the Queen and Scotland's leading jewellery and luxury goods store.

 Images by permission © Richard Edwards